hanahassan/inventory_tracker/README.md

 ## GitHub Repository

-Explore the code and contribute to the project on GitHub you can run it with `npm run dev`:
+Explore the code and contribute to the project on GitHub you can run it with `npm run dev`
 [Inventory Tracker Repository](https://github.com/hanahassan/inventory_tracker)

 Feel free to reach out if you have any questions or suggestions!